Limitations of Deep Learning for Inverse Problems on Digital Hardware: Inverse Problems

 the extended (multi-valued) reconstruction map so that

-i.e., $\Xi(A,y) = \Xi_A(y)$.
-Hence, the map $\Xi$ is not associated to a specific inverse problem but represents the recovery operation for any inverse problem described by a sampling operator of fixed dimension $m\times N$ (and fixed relaxation parameter $\varepsilon$).
-We know that $\Xi$ is not computable since we have already observed that the restriction $\Xi_A$ is non-computable for specific instances of $A \in \C^{m \times N}$.
+i.e., $\Xi_{P,\mu}(A,y) = \Xi_{P,A,\mu}(y)$.
+Hence, the map $\Xi_{P,\mu}$ is not associated to a specific sampling operator but represents the recovery operation for any inverse problem described by a sampling operator of fixed dimension $m\times N$ and optimization task $P$ with fixed optimization parameter $\mu$).
+The algorithmic solvability related to any single-valued mapping $\Xi_{P,\mu}^s \in \mathcal{M}_{\Xi_{P,\mu}}$ is the crucial aspect for practical applications; see \Cref{img:AlgSketch}.

-The relevant case for practical applications is not the set-valued map $\Xi$ but its restriction to a single-valued mapping.
-Thus, let